pabitra1234-hub/first-demo/README.md

 # first-demo
-this is my first git reposatory author- pabitra halder
+this is my first git reposatory. author- pabitra halder